zorael/kameloso/README.md

 Open the new `kameloso.conf` in a text editor and fill in the fields.

-If you have an old configuration file and you notice missing options, such as the new plugin-specific options for the `printer` and `notes` plugins, just run `--writeconfig` again and your file should be updated with all fields.
-There are many more plugin-specific and less important options available than what is displayed at program start.
+If you have an old configuration file and you notice missing options, such as the new plugin-specific options, just run `--writeconfig` again and your file should be updated with all fields.
+There are *many* more plugin-specific and less important options available than what is displayed at program start.

 Once the bot has joined a channel it's ready.
 Mind that you need to authorise yourself with *nickname services* and whitelist your master login in the configuration file before it will listen to anything you do.